 One person killed as fighters set off blasts to disrupt Niger delta amnesty talks.

-At least eight people have been killed and another three wounded after two car bombs exploded in Nigeria’s capital, Abuja, as the country marks its 50th independence anniversary.
+At least 12 people were killed and another 17 wounded in the two explosions in Abuja as the country marked its 50th independence anniversary.

 “Several explosive devices have been successfully planted in and around the venue by our operatives working inside the government security services,” the email, signed by Jomo Gbomo, said.